The English Cocker Spaniel breed is so delightful!

 You can often see the Spaniel with his bottom in the air, tail wagging furiously, head sniffing the ground following the scent of a rabbit, utterly oblivious to everything else around him!

-I'm undoubtedly biased, but I believe the Cocker Spaniel breed is the best!
+I'm undoubtedly biased, but the Cocker Spaniel breed is the best!
 If you're ready to give a puppy (or a dog) a loving home, you will do well to consider one of these.

 Why not visit your local Cocker Spaniel rescue or dog adoption centre and see what they offer?
 I'm sure you won't regret it!

 If you'd rather use a breeder, why not look at this article which explains how to find a good breeder?
-And this page will give you a heads up on which questions to ask.
+And this page will give you a heads-up on which questions to ask.

 Whatever you decide, enjoy your Cocker Spaniel for many years to come!